Medical cannabis sponsor encouraged by conservative group poll

 NASHVILLE, Tenn.
-(WKRN) – The Republican lawmaker dubbed the “Hillbilly Hippie” who’s sponsoring a medical cannabis bill on Tennessee’s Capitol Hill says a new poll backs up what he’s been telling fellow lawmakers.
+(WKRN) – The Republican lawmaker dubbed the “Hillbilly Hippie” who is sponsoring a medical cannabis bill on Tennessee’s Capitol Hill says a new poll backs up what he’s been telling fellow lawmakers.

 Rep. Jeremy Faison cites a statewide survey of 600 “reliably Republican voters” from the Tennessee for Conservative Action (TCA) that found “52 percent of Republicans surveyed supported giving Tennesseans the freedom to manage their pain using medical cannabis.”